kylesarre/Temp-ChessProject/ExtremeChess_SDD.md

 ### 3.4.3 Player Controller (PC)
 The Player Controller is used at the start of the game to store the players' names and colors.
 During the game, when the GC tells it that a turn has passed for each player, it increases the players' energy by a set amount.
 Also, if a powerup is used, the player's energy is decremented by the amount dictated by the specific powerup.
 ### 3.4.4 Board Controller (BC)
 The Board Controller keeps track of all the piece locations and how/where they are allowed to move every turn.
 It also tracks for check and checkmate.
 If a piece is selected on the user interface, the information is sent to the GC which tells the Board Controller to update the location of the piece on its side.
+The Board Controller also keeps track of previous moves and sends them to the GC to display on the user interface.
 # 4 Development View
 ![](https://github.com/kylesarre/Temp-ChessProject/blob/master/SRSdiagrams/developmentview.PNG)
 # 5 Physical View